softworkz/embyuserwiki/Emby-Connect.md

 ## Does This Mean My Streaming is Passing Through the Cloud?

 No, all connections are direct from your devices to your Emby Server.
-The sole purpose of the Emby Connect feature is to help your devices locate your Emby Server.
+The sole purpose of the Emby Connect feature is to help your devices locate your Emby Server so that you don't have to set it up yourself.